studsio/core/doc/Building.md

     proj.name=myApp
     proj.ver=1.0.0

-    # JRE compact profile for target: 1, 2 or 3
-    jre.profile=1

-    # Uncomment to add target platform to build
+    # Target platform to build
-    target.bb=true
-    #target.rpi3=true
+    system.name=rpi3

 ## Using `fan studs asm`

 The `asm` command is used to assemble firmware bundles from your application:

-    fan studs asm [target]* [--clean]
+    fan studs asm [--clean] [--gen-keys]

- - `[target*]` -- By default asm will assemble all targets defined in `studs.props`.
-To assemble only a specific target(s) you can pass them on the command line:

-       $ fan studs asm        # build all enabled targets
-       $ fan studs asm rpi3   # build only rpi3 target

-  - `--clean` -- This option deletes intermediate and cached System and JRE
+The `--clean` option deletes intermediate and cached System and JRE files.
+The next time `fan studs asm` is invoked, the system and JRE will be re-downloaded and configured.
-    files:

     $ fan studs asm --clean

-    The next time `fan studs asm` is invoked, systems will be re-downloaded and configured, and the JRE will be rebuilt.
+Firmware is always signed.
+The first time `fan studs asm` is invoked, a pair of public-private siging keys will be auto-generated (`fw-key.pub` and `fw-key.priv`).
+In order to update firwmare in existing devices, you **must** use the same signing keys.
+Take care to keep the `fw-key.priv` private key safe.

+If you ever need to regenerate keys, you can use the `--gen-keys` option.
+Be aware this will remove your existing keys.
+Have a backup if you need the old keys!

+    $ fan studs --gen-keys
+    Key pair already exists.
+Regenerate and overwrite? [yN

 ## Using `fan studs burn`